 One aspect of this otherwise good news tale I found to be of potential concern is Blair’s disclosure that, through the Refuge and Café, wild plants are being converted into cash, at least in the form of selling wild food lunches and treats made from wild plants.
 This echoes a disturbing trend I have also seen elsewhere: the burgeoning popularity of wild foods is creating a market for them, driven primarily by chefs, produce markets and their customers.
 I have seen wild plant populations and their sensitive habitats harmed through irresponsible over-collecting to meet this demand.
-[Refer to Russ Cohen on Ramps, a posting on Project Native’s website, as a case in point regarding the native species Allium tricoccum (aka Ramps or Wild Leeks.)]
+[Refer to What’s Wrong With The Ramp Craze And How to Fix It, as a case in point regarding the native species Allium tricoccum (aka Ramps or Wild Leeks.)]

 It is possible that all of the wild plants utilized by Turtle Lake in the products they sell are weeds, or other very abundant plants with relatively low ecological significance that are being harvested in a sustainable manner.
 If that is true, then their harvest and sale is unlikely to result in adverse impacts.
 Nevertheless, even if Blair and her colleagues at Turtle Refuge and Café are confining their wild-gathered ingredients to weeds and other abundant plants, other less scrupulous folks, seeing there’s money to be made in picking and selling wild edibles, may target other wild plants, including sensitive or otherwise vulnerable native species whose populations are unable to withstand sustained, commercial-scale harvesting.
 Unfortunately, nowhere in the text does Blair show any awareness of the potential harm the precedent of Turtle Lake’s sale of wild plant products may be establishing, if others get the idea from it to “cash in” on the growing popularity of wild foods in an irresponsible way.